top of page

 moved directly to historically marginalised communities because we know communities proximate to the issues have the solutions

-trainings led by everyday local, regional, and global grassroots change-makers because we know that with increased knowledge comes increased community power.
+trainings led by local, regional, and global grassroots change-makers because we know that with increased knowledge comes increased community power.

 42